Read more on

 In high school he remembers having few friends, two of whom he considered ‘intimate friends’; however, bonding with the second one cost him the friendship of the first because of his reputation.

-People on the autistic spectrum tend to be very rational thinkers.
+Autistic people tend to be very rational thinkers.
 Gandhi writes, ‘When, however, with much effort I reached the thirteenth proposition of Euclid, the utter simplicity of the subject was suddenly revealed to me.
 A subject which only required a pure and simple use of one's reasoning powers could not be difficult.
 Ever since that time geometry has been both easy and interesting for me.’

-After Gandhi solemnly vowed to his widowed mother that he would not touch meat, alcohol or women, she allowed him to study in England to become a barrister.
+After Gandhi solemnly vowed to his widowed mother that he would not touch meat, alcohol or women she allowed him to study in England to become a barrister.
 However, other relatives and caste members insisted that travelling to another country was against their religion.
-When the Sheth (headman of the community) tried to persuade him to reconsider, Gandhi lacked the art of diplomacy in his argument and answered in a candid manner, as is typical for autistic persons, ‘I think the caste should not interfere in the matter.’
-As a result, the Sheth ordered Gandhi henceforth to be treated as an outcaste.
+When the Sheth (headman of the community) tried to persuade him to reconsider Gandhi lacked the art of diplomacy in his argument and answered in a candid manner, as is typical for autistic persons, ‘I think the caste should not interfere in the matter.’
+As a result the Sheth ordered Gandhi henceforth to be treated as an outcaste.
 (He was, however, readmitted on his return.)

 There are further examples of Gandhi’s lack of tact in which he unwittingly offends others.
 On one occasion he visited Christian friends for dinner and talked to their son: ‘I spoke derisively of the piece of meat on his plate and in high praise of the apple on mine.’
 Needless to say that this was his last visit to that family.

-While his limited knowledge of English may account for his withdrawal from others to a certain degree, the extent of it which he describes about his journey seems quite disproportionate: ‘I did not feel at all sea-sick.
+While his limited knowledge of English may account for his withdrawal from others to a certain degree the extent of it which he describes about his journey seems quite disproportionate: ‘I did not feel at all sea-sick.
 But as the days passed, I became fidgety.
 I felt shy even in speaking to the steward.
 I was quite unaccustomed to talking English, and except for Sjt.
 Mazmudar all the other passengers in the second saloon were English.
 I could not speak to them.
 For I could rarely follow their remarks when they came up to speak to me, and even when I understood I could not reply.
 I had to frame every sentence in my mind, before I could bring it out.
 I was innocent of the use of knives and forks, and had not the boldness to inquire what dishes on the menu were free of meat.
 I therefore never took meals at table but always had them in my cabin, and they consisted principally of sweets and fruits which I had brought with me.
 Sjt.
 Mazmudar had no difficulty, and he mixed with everybody.
 He would move about freely on deck, while I hid myself in the cabin the whole day, only venturing up on deck when there were but few people.
 Sjt.
 Mazmudar kept pleading with me to associate with the passengers and to talk with them freely.
 He told me that lawyers should have a long tongue, and related to me his legal experiences.
 He advised me to take every possible opportunity of talking English, and not to mind making mistakes which were obviously unavoidable with a foreign tongue.
 But nothing could make me conquer my shyness.’

-After having rented a room, Gandhi’s doctor suggested that he live with a family to get accustomed to English culture and habits.
+After having rented a room Gandhi’s doctor suggested that he live with a family to get accustomed to English culture and habits.
 He followed the advice for some time but later decided to live on his own again, citing economical reasons, especially that the vegetarian food cooked for him was leaving him hungry so that he had to go to vegetarian restaurants.

-Throughout his memoirs, it appears that Gandhi was interested in very few subjects, but that he pursued these obsessively, namely vegetarianism and religions, and that he read everything about them that he could get hold of.
+Throughout his memoirs it appears that Gandhi was interested in very few subjects, but that he pursued these obsessively, namely vegetarianism and religions, and that he read everything about them that he could get hold of.
 Later in life he also developed an interest in subjects relating to his political and humanitarian objectives and his principles of truth, non-violence, temperance and chastity as well as anything that enhanced the self-sufficiency of his family and his ashrams, such as weaving and spinning.

-While in London, he gave some other things a whirl, such as taking dancing and violin lessons, but he cancelled those after just a few sessions.
+While in London he gave some other things a whirl, such as taking dancing and violin lessons, but he cancelled those after just a few sessions.

-During his time in England, Gandhi mentions only a few acquaintances, all of whom he met through his interest in vegetarianism or religions.
+During his time in England Gandhi mentions only a few acquaintances, all of whom he met through his interest in vegetarianism or religions.

 He was also elected onto the Executive Committee of the Vegetarian Society but never participated in the discussions: ‘Not that I never felt tempted to speak.
 But I was at a loss to know how to express myself.
 All the rest of the members appeared to me to be better informed than I. Then it often happened that just when I had mustered up courage to speak, a fresh subject would be started.
 This went on for a long time.’

 On another occasion he defended a member who was about to be expelled for teaching birth control to the working classes which others, including Gandhi himself, perceived as deeply immoral.
 However, he felt that this had nothing to do with the society’s objective of promoting vegetarianism.
-Unable to speak in front of the others, he wrote his views down and had the paper read out by someone else.
+Unable to speak in front of the others he wrote his views down and had the paper read out by someone else.
 ‘Thus in the very first battle of the kind, I found myself siding with the losing party.
 But I had comfort in the thought that the cause was right. […] This shyness I retained throughout my stay in England.
 Even when I paid a social call, the presence of half a dozen or more people would strike me dumb.’

 Appropriate behaviour does not come naturally to autistic individuals.
-Once again, Gandhi provides us with several examples.
+Once again Gandhi provides us with several examples.
 Once he was playing bridge with a family during which the men and even the hostess told a number of jokes that he considered indecent.
 He finally joined in, but it seemed he overdid it: God* through the good companion uttered the blessed warning: “Whence this devil in you, my boy?
 Be off, quick!” - I was ashamed.
 I took the warning, and expressed within myself gratefulness to my friend.
 Remembering the vow I had taken before my mother, I fled from the scene.
 To my room I went quaking, trembling, and with beating heart, like a quarry escaped from its pursuer.’

 After 3 years in London he passed his exams yet couldn’t help the feeling of incompetence: ‘But notwithstanding my study, there was no end to my helplessness and fear.
 I did not feel myself qualified to practise law.’